 With my upcoming military leave for technical school (6-9 months depending on seasoning training) I’ve begun to investigate my civilian employers military leave policy (beyond the basic requirements by law).
 I learned the only real benefit is I will continue to accrue paid time off PTO while I am on military leave.
 This is nothing to scoff at and a fantastic benefit.
 I had the same benefit while working for a sheriff’s office when I deployed to Iraq for 2 full years.
 I returned with more PTO than what was allowed (280 hours) and had to take one day off a pay period for the next year or so just to stay under the max.

 In my current role in health care I accrue at just over 8 hours per pay period (generous but we have to use it for federal holidays and sick leave as well).
-So I created a calculator in excel to forecast what my PTO balance will grow to when I return (which I’ll make nice and share on my site if ever anyone reads this and asks for it).
+So I created a calculator in excel to forecast what my PTO balance will grow to when I return (Download Excel PTO CALCULATOR).
 I quickly realized that I could potentially go over the maximum (to which I will stop earning).
 This left me with the amazing dilemma of having the option to take 4-6 weeks of PTO in the next 4-5 months while still taking care of a relatively heavy workload.

 It’s also put me in what I’ll call the FI’ers dilemma.
 Do I use my PTO for actual days off during my work time or do I exercise my option to use it up during my first part of military leave (double dipping!).
 I’m working toward FI so that I don’t have to work if I don’t want to; so it makes sense to use the time to not work right now, after all we in this community know time is our finite resource.
 On the other hand, just cashing it out while on leave would be a decent bonus check and get us to FI faster!